LEE KERSLAKE’s first band was called THE PHANTOMS that was formed in 1961 when he was 14.

-He also took part with some other The Gods members in recording an album as HEAD MACHINE where they all used pseudonyms.
+Around the same time he took part with some other ex-THE GODS members in recording an album as HEAD MACHINE where they all used pseudonyms.

-After that he formed a new group called NATIONAL HEAD BAND in 1970 who recorded one lp.
+After leaving TOE FAT he formed a new group called NATIONAL HEAD BAND in 1970 who recorded one lp.

 After they had split up Lee was asked to join URIAH HEEP where he spend the next 8 years recording nine studio albums, also four live albums have been released from this period.

 Kerslake left the band in 1979 and joined ex-Black Sabbath singer OZZY OSBOURNE’s band BLIZZARD OF OZZ.

 After recording two albums with them he returned to Heep and stayd with the band until in 2007 he was forced retire from touring because of health reasons.
 During this second stay he recorded another seven studio albums and he also appears on eight live albums.

 In 2004 he also participated in “super group” LIVING LOUD and recorded a studio album.
 A live CD & DVD was also released and these recordings have been released several times in various formats.